Yldales/Modpack-RPG-Colony/README.md

 ## Features-that-take-too-long-to-add-for-what-they-are.
 * Random, temporary quests FTBQuests spawning in the overworld and displayed in a _special_ FTBQuest chapter.
 * Custom Apotheosis's affixes for ALL attributes and potion effects registered in the modpack.
 Outch.
-* Basic AI invasion system.
+* Basic AI invasion system using [PlayerMobs](https://legacy.curseforge.com/minecraft/mc-mods/player-mobs).
+* World-bosses, per biomes.

 [^1]: With some exceptions.